 Upper Taft: Technically the Beekman C. Cannon Reading Room.
 Ideal for studying-well-lit and a focused atmosphere.

-Weir Hall: The southwestern quadrant of JE; home to the Great nicest person you have ever met in aid Stha

-Hall and JE's libraries.
+Weir Hall: The southwestern quadrant of JE; home to the Great Hall and JE's libraries.
 Legend has it Weir Hall was bought by Yale from the Skull and Bones Society to build JE.